 There are several commercially available universal screeners that districts can purchase.
 There are also free options available that you could use to gather snapshot data for your class if your district has not adopted a formal screening process for RTI.

-The benefit of the paid systems is that they typically analyze the data and provide you with reports to guide next steps.
-However, this is something you could track in a class or grade-level spreadsheet if you are doing this process with a free tool.
+The benefit of the paid systems is that they typically analyze the data and provide you with reports to guide the next steps.
+However, you could track this in a class or grade-level spreadsheet if you are doing this process with a free tool.

 Commonly used paid universal screening tools: